 Bob's accomplishments have been recognized by numerous awards and citations.
 Foremost among these is the Presidential Citizens Medal, the second highest civilian honor conferred in the United States, which he received in November 2008.
 Among the numerous other awards and honors he has received are Fellow of the Society of American Archivists; Distinguished Service Award, Texas Library Association; Distinguished Service Award, Society of Southwest Archivists; Distinguished Alumnus from Rice University; Lifetime Achievement Award, Department of Library and Information Sciences, University of North Texas; Distinguished Alumnus, School of Information and Library Science, University of North Carolina at Chapel Hill; and the Justin Winsor Prize from the American Library Association.
 In May 2006 Dominican University conferred upon him the degree of Doctor of Humane Letters Honoris Causa.

 Bob has fond memories of the three years he spent in Chapel Hill, taking coursework and conducting research for his dissertation.
 He was privileged to study with a group of outstanding scholars--among them Edward G. Holley, Lester Asheim, Haynes McMullen, and Robert Broadus--who had a profound impact on his perception and understanding of the profession and the social role of libraries.
 His research on Louis Round Wilson shaped his subsequent career, fostering his deep commitment to libraries of all types as critical elements in the infrastructure of learning and the dissemination of knowledge.

-Bob lives in Dallas with his wife, Barbara Stein Martin (Professor Emeritus at the University of North Texas College of Information), but he still gets to Chapel Hill on a regular basis to participate in the meetings of the SILS Board of Visitors.
+Bob now resides in The Villages, Fla., with his wife, Barbara Stein Martin (Professor Emeritus at the University of North Texas College of Information), but he still gets to Chapel Hill on a regular basis to participate in the meetings of the SILS Board of Visitors.